japertechnology/juxta-repo-se/README.md

 ---

-## Demonstration

-This repo demostrates with the 10 top GitHub repositories for self‑paced learning in coding and tech fundamentals in the [**repository**](repository/).
+As a demonstration this juxta‑repo has arranged the 10 top educational GitHub repositories into the [**repository**](repository/) for direct comparison and in-depth analysis across coding, system design, algorithms, and web‑dev learning paths.

 #### [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) A nonprofit offering a comprehensive curriculum covering web development, data science, and more.
 It includes thousands of coding challenges, projects, and certifications.